railwayapp/docs/src/docs/deploy/networking.md

 Refer to [Horizontal Scaling with Replicas](/develop/services#horizontal-scaling-with-replicas) for more information.

 ## Cloudflare Load Balancer
 Cloudflare offers an LB proxy that can be used to load balance between multiple Railway services.
-This is a great way to achieve horizontal scaling.
+This is another great way to achieve horizontal scaling.

 In order to set this up, there are a few prerequisites:
 1. You must have a Cloudflare account